basketballrelativity/py_ball/README.md

 # py_ball
-Python API for stats.nba.com with a focus on NBA and WNBA applications
+Python API wrapper for stats.nba.com with a focus on NBA and WNBA applications

 ## Introduction